 - Stay Positive: Weight loss is a journey with ups and downs and EVERYBODY hits the wall eventually.
 Don’t let a single bad day define your progress.
 Keep going, knowing that each healthy choice brings you closer to your goal.

-This has helped me massively on multiple occasions already.
-I started at 210 pounds (95.5kg) and lost weight extremely fast during the first couple of months.
+I started at 210 pounds (95.5kg) and lost weight extremely fast during those first couple of months.

 I was proud of myself and I loved looking at the paper I kept writing my weight on (because, yes, I’m that old school and keep track of my weight on a piece of paper).
 I eventually got to my ideal weight, which is 165 pounds.
 Then I left on vacation.

-I had no scale there and I promised myself to reward myself with everything I wanted – as long as I went for the healthiest options available.
-It was my first vacation after I had managed to reverse my fatty liver, I was in great shape, and everything was good.
-Nothing could go wrong!
+I didn’t take a scale with me, and I promised to reward myself with everything I wanted, as long as I went for the healthiest options available.
+It was my first vacation after reversing my fatty liver.
+I was in great shape, everything was good.
+Nothing could go wrong.

 Except it did!
-I was shocked to see, when I got home after 10 blissful days, that I had gained 11 pounds during the vacation.
+I was shocked to see, when I got home after 10 blissful days, that I had gained 11 pounds.
 I was still looking good and still, my overall weight was not bad at all… but putting on 11 pounds in 10 days was no joke either!

-And this was the problem: I had no idea I had gained so much weight!
+And there was another problem: I had no idea I had gained so much weight!
 If there wasn’t the scale to tell me, I would’ve been happy with the outcome, and maybe during the next vacation, I would’ve eaten the same and added 10 pounds more.

-Then I would’ve said yes to an extra cake and ate more burgers and pizzas because I could’ve said that I wouldn’t gain that much weight.
-And eventually go back to my old self which was sick and miserable.
+Then I would’ve said yes to an extra cake and eaten more burgers and pizzas because I could’ve said that I wouldn’t gain that much weight.
+Eventually, I would have drifted right back to my sick and miserable old self.

 But when I got home, I had my scale there, telling me that I did some bad things.
 There was the data before the vacation telling me how bad it was.